yahoo/elide-doc/pages/guide/03-security.md

 This filter will typically authenticate the request and store an identifier about the user inside the new `SecurityContext`.

-Elide also supports other objects besides the `SecurityContext` as the user.
+Elide also supports other objects besides the `SecurityContext` as the principal.
 You can supply any object you want by mapping the supplied
 `SecurityContext` to something else.
 The mapping function must conform to this interface:

 ```java